Kelly Robbins and David Fyler

 Meet our Nurse!

-My name is Viry Dummermuth and I am the Forensic Nurse Examiner for the WKCAC.
+My name is Viry Riddle and I am the Forensic Nurse Examiner for the WKCAC.
 I have lived in Garden City most of my life.
 I graduated from Washburn University in 2008 with my BSN and have been an RN for 13 years.
-I am currently getting my Doctorate of Nursing Practice (DNP) through the University of Kansas School of Nursing with a projected graduation date of May 2022.
+I received my Doctorate of Nursing Practice (DNP) through the University of Kansas School of Nursing in May of 2022.
 I have been involved with the WKCAC as a volunteer in the past but joining the team officially is an honor.
-I have the most incredible son, Oliver (8), and two very sweet pups, Charlie (2) and Marshmallo (1).
+I have the most incredible son, Oliver, and two very sweet pups, Charlie and Marshmello.
 My hobbies include traveling, spending time with Oliver and fur babies, reading, interior decorating, and spending time with my nephews.
 I hope to contribute to the mission of the WKCAC by providing safe, empathetic, and compassionate care to every child and family that come through our door.

 Meet Our Board Members!